ItsANameToo/hermod/README.md

 ## Upgrading

+When upgrading from v2.x.x to v2.1.0, you should double check the following:

+- in earlier `hermod` versions, automatic snapshots are enabled by default.
+Please **disable** this on forging nodes, as core 2.6 will require a full shutdown to be able to take a snapshot.
+- you will have to set a `snapshots_rounds` variable in your `.env` to indicate after how many rounds a snapshot should be taken

+---

 When upgrading from v1.x.x to v2.x.x, you should make the following changes:

 - In your `.hermod` configuration file, you should add `core_processes=<number>`, where `<number>` is either `2` (if you run `ark-relay` and `ark-forger` as separate processes, or `1` if you run the combined `ark-core` process).
 You can see an example of this in the [`.hermod.example`](https://github.com/ItsANameToo/hermod/blob/master/.hermod.example#L30) file.